drnsmith/drnsmith.github.io/content/projects/Project4/Project4.md

 #### Summary
 Word Clouds proved to be a valuable tool for decoding public opinion, offering intuitive and impactful visualisations of frequently mentioned terms.
 By pairing word clouds with sentiment-specific filtering, we gained additional context to our quantitative findings.

-# PART 5.
+# Part 5.
 Latent Themes in Tweets: Topic Modelling with LDA

 Social media conversations often revolve around recurring themes, making it essential to identify hidden patterns in large datasets. **Latent Dirichlet Allocation (LDA)**, a popular topic modelling technique, enables us to uncover such latent themes by clustering similar words within documents.
 In this project, LDA helped reveal key topics in tweets about NASDAQ companies, such as product launches, stock performance, and CEO-driven discussions.
-In this part, I provide a step-by-step walkthrough of applying LDA on cleaned Twitter data, with Python code snippets and examples of the insights gained.
+In this part, I provide a step-by-step walkthrough of applying `LDA` on cleaned Twitter data, with Python code snippets and examples of the insights gained.

 ### Preparing Data for Topic Modelling